figredos/flutter/TEXT_FILES/WIDGETS/catalog/structural_layout.md

 ## Card

 The card widget is used to create a material design card, which is a surface with a shadow to represent each piece of content.
 It's commonly used to present information in a visually appealing and organized way.

+## Padding

+In Flutter, the 'Padding' widget is used to apply padding to its child widget.
+Padding is the space between the edges of a widget and its content.
+The 'Padding' widget allows you to add space around a widget, adjusting its position within its parent widget.

 ## Spacer